pairshaped/curlingio-docs/docs/club-management/leagues.md

 Custom fields allow you to ask your members questions specific to your club that we haven't thought of during registration.

-Keep in mind that for individual registration where you require a curler profile, you shouldn't need to add custom fields for general curler data as this will already be associated with the registration.
+Keep in mind that for individual registration where you require a profile, you shouldn't need to add custom fields for general curler data as this will already be associated with the registration.

 For a competition / bonspiel registration you might want to add some custom fields to capture contact information should you need it.